wavemaker/docs/website/blog/2023-09-15-consuming-wmsecured-apis.md

 These API endpoints are automatically used by the WaveMaker application UI when they are bound to a variable.
 If the application is secured with a security provider the existing architecture of the WaveMaker app UI already handles the authentication of the APIs i.e., if the UI and services are in the same application.

-The WaveMaker application APIs can also be invoked from different clients like a WaveMaker application,non-WaveMaker application, Java client, command line, Postman, or even multiple microservices/applications.
+The WaveMaker application APIs can also be invoked from different clients.
+To know more about [What is Client](#what-is-client).

 <!-- truncate -->